imdevan/dotfiles/docs/possible-future.md

 # Possible Future

-“...Things that yet may be”
+> “...Things that yet may be”
+>         - Galadriel

 ## Things to figure out